 People are at the heart of what we do, helping us to achieve our vision of an environment rich in wildlife for everyone.

-We provide a wealth of opportunities for people to enjoy and understand the natural world.
+Your local Wildlife Trust provides a wealth of opportunities for you to discover, enjoy and understand the natural world.

-We hold more than 9,000 land, coastal and marine events a year attracting around 300,000 people - find out what's going on near you.
+We hold more than 9,000 events a year attracting around 300,000 people - find out what's going on near you.

 It may seem obvious to some of us, but an increasing body of research shows that spending time outdoors and enjoying nature is good for us.
 Several Wildlife Trusts are working with local health care providers to provide opportunities for patients to experience nature in a therapeutic context.
+Find out more.

-The Wildlife Trusts’ 35,000 volunteers undertake all types of work, from practical conservation such as surveying for water voles and reed planting, to equally important work in our offices, or recruiting new members.
-This work is a vital part of our conservation efforts and is hugely appreciated.
+Our 35,000 volunteers undertake all types of work, from practical conservation such as surveying for water voles and reed planting, to equally important work in our offices, or recruiting new members.
+Their work is a vital part of our conservation efforts and is hugely appreciated.
 Find out more about volunteering with us.